SurniaUlula/wpsso-schema-json-ld/readme.txt

 = 3.13.0-rc.1 =

-(2020/07/04) Added a new "WebSite Publisher Type" option under the SSO &gt; Schema Markup &gt; General Settings tab.
+(2020/07/04) Added several new Publisher and Service Provider related options.

 = 3.12.1 =